-His rise continued in 2014, with two silver medals in the 400-metre sprint at the African Championships in Marrakech and the New York Diamond League Race, as well as a gold medal in the 4 x 100 metre relay race at the continental games.
-Last year, a world championship title was the crowning glory of a season from which he emerged unbeaten in the 200 and 400 metre categories.
+While Wayde had initially set his sights on the 100 and 200-metre sprints for maximum speed, he heeded the advice of his coach Anna-Sophia who encouraged him to focus on the 400-metre race.
+His rise to fame came in 2014, with two silver medals in the 400-metre sprint at the African Championships and the New York Diamond League Race, as well as a gold medal in the 4 x 100-metre relay race.
+In 2015, a world championship title was the crowning glory of a season from which he emerged unbeaten in the 200 and 400-metre.

 A partner since 2016, Wayde first wore the RM 27-02.
 He since wears the RM 67-02 Automatic Sprint which was specifically developed for optimum comfort, technical sophistication and dynamic lines.

 ‘In Richard’s watches, every detail is important and nothing is superfluous; the same applies to me as a sportsman dealing with challenges in the domain of microseconds that differentiate winning and losing.’